The 10 Best Luggage Brands for College Students and Young Adults (2026)

 Buy the Samsonite Freeform Large Spinner:

-5. Best Splurge: Away 26-Inch The Medium
+3. Best Splurge: Away 26-Inch The Medium

 Away The Medium

-If you have a little more wiggle room in your budget, you can’t go wrong with luggage from Away.
-It’s quickly becoming one of the most popular travel brands because the suitcases are modern and design-forward — a great fit for college students.
 The Medium, which comes in 10 colors, can hold up to two weeks’ worth of clothes and has three mesh pockets and an extra hanging pocket for ultimate organization.
-Each bag also includes a polyester laundry bag, a nice bonus that can come in handy when you’re washing clothes at school.
+Each bag also includes a polyester laundry bag, a nice bonus that can come in handy when traveling.

 These bags are a bit heavier than similar-size options, but they have smooth-gliding wheels and an underside grab handle for easier lifting.
-And while this is an investment, you’re backed by a limited lifetime warranty so if the luggage breaks down prematurely, Away will fix or replace it for you.
+And while this is an investment, you’re backed by a limited lifetime warranty, so if the luggage breaks down prematurely, Away will fix or replace it for you.

 The Specs: